aaksant/rock-paper-scissors/README.md

 # rock-paper-scissors
-Create a console-based beginner rock paper scissors game from scratch.
+Create a simple UI for rock paper scissors game.